The Executive Team

 Ensure our work is align and focus on Lifeline’s core purposes; helping more people in their time of crisis, at a time, place and way that is right for them, and together striving towards our vision of an Australia free of suicide.

-Michael Were is the Executive Director – Fundraising, Marketing & Stakeholder Relations.
-Michael leads our teams that are devoted to ensuring that we have the resources needed so that we are able to deliver Crisis Support, Counselling, suicide prevention and community programs across the three states that Lifeline Direct operates.
+Michael Were is the Executive Director – Supporter Engagement.
+He leads our Retail, Community Training as well as Marketing and Fundraising teams.
+Each team is devoted to ensuring that we have the resources and funding needed so that we are able to deliver Crisis Support, as well as delivering suicide prevention training programs across NSW and Victoria where Lifeline Direct operates.

 “Lifeline plays a crucial role in keeping our community safe.
 It is incredibly rewarding to play a part in ensuring that no one faces their darkest moments alone”